CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/ms900-lab1-img7.png)

 1. Verify that the user has been created successfully.

-In the Microsoft 365 admin center, in the left navigation pane, select **Users** and select **Active users**.
-The new user should be listed, along with their assigned license.
+    >**Note:** If the newly created user does not appear, try refreshing the page until the user shows up.

 #### Task 2: Access other admin centers

 In this task, you will learn how to access other admin centers from Microsoft Admin Center.

-1. Open [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339), to access other admin centers, from the navigation pane select **Show all**, under **Admin centers** choose **All Admin centers**.
-Opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Viva Engage, Dynamics 365, Power Apps, Skype for business, and other services.
+1. Now, open an another tab, browse to this URL [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339), to access other admin centers, from the left-hand navigation pane select **Show all**, under **Admin centers** choose **All Admin centers**.
+It opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Viva Engage, Dynamics 365, Power Apps, Skype for business, and other services.

     ![](Images/MS-900-Mod-1-(admin).png)